act-rules/act-rules.github.io/pages/glossary/disabled.md

 2. The [`aria-disabled`][aria-disabled] attribute.
 The presence of this attribute with a value that is an [ASCII case-insensitive][] match for `true` will semantically disable an element and its [focusable][] [shadow-including descendants][shadow-including descendant].

-    **Note:** When authors disable elements using the [`aria-disabled`][aria-disabled] attribute, it is assumed that appropriate measures have been taken to also functionally disable the element.
+    **Note:** When the [`aria-disabled`][aria-disabled] attribute is specified on an element, it is assumed that appropriate measures have been taken to also functionally disable the element.
 This can be done by disabling pointer events using the [`pointer-events`][pointer-events] property and by disabling keyboard interactions using the [`tabindex`][tabindex] attribute.

 [operable]: https://www.w3.org/TR/wai-aria/#dfn-operable
 [perceivable]: https://www.w3.org/TR/wai-aria/#dfn-perceivable